 In India, you will find various Potato or Aloo sabji recipes from one place to another.
 Moreover, every family has its own way of making it.
 Aloo sabji or curry is one of the easiest and most popular dishes.
 Most of the kids especially love to have it rather than green sabji.

-Anyways, back to Bombay potatoes, they are a perfect side dish accompaniment to veggies and other Indian dishes.
-It is fragrant with Indian spices, moderately spicy, tangy, and delicious.
+Anyway, back to Bombay Potatoes.
+They are a perfect side dish accompaniment to veggies and other Indian dishes.
+They are fragrant with Indian spices, moderately spicy, tangy, and delicious.

 I have used pantry staple ingredients for this recipe; however, feel free to make this dish your own.
 Like other curry recipes, this sabji has plenty of room for flexibility.
-You can use your favorite spices and adjust the amount as per your taste preferences.
+You can use your favorite spices and adjust the amount to suit your taste preferences.

-Bombay Potatoes are without onion and garlic, and so to make the thick masala, I have used celery.
-It makes the tomato mixture thick and helps it to stick well to potatoes.
+Bombay Potatoes Sabji is made without onion and garlic, so to make the thick masala, I used celery.
+It makes the tomato mixture thick and helps it stick well to the potatoes.
 But if you do not have celery, you can skip it or replace it with a small turnip.

 Why You Will Love This Sabji